 An abusive relationship pattern develops where Edward gives and withdraws attention because he fears rejection.
 He keeps the relationship cold and distant to protect himself.

-emotional dependency in Bella not realizing it mirrors her parent’s dysfunctional relationship.
+This gives rise to an emotional dependency in Bella not realizing it mirrors her parent’s dysfunctional relationship.
 She says, "It makes me anxious to be away from you."

 The powerful bond birthed from unconscious needs makes them dysfunctionally inseparable.